PyLops/pylops_notebooks/README.md

 It is not meant be used as an *end product*, neither we guarantee that all notebooks will be back-compatibles with future version of the library.
 For official examples, refer to the user to https://pylops.readthedocs.io/en/latest/tutorials/index.html.

 ## Environment
 To ensure that all notebooks work as expected, create a Conda environment using the ``environment.yml`` file or install the same dependencies with your favourity package distribution engine.
+Alternatively you can also use the ``requirements.txt`` file if you do not use Conda.